5. Classes

 if (\is_array($value)) {

-// we have an array - we iterate through each of its elements
+// we have a table - we analyze each of its elements

 // add the current key to the $keys array